 Situated on 18 acres in Millers Tavern, Virginia, Aylett is an independent, coeducational day school with students in early childhood 3 to grade eight.
-Our students come from Essex, King & Queen, King William, Middlesex, Northumberland, Richmond, Caroline, Westmoreland, and Hanover counties.
+Our students come from Essex, King & Queen, King William, Middlesex, Northumberland, Richmond, Caroline, and Westmoreland counties.

 Aylett is a member of the Virginia Association of Independent Schools whose evaluation and accreditation program is recognized by the Virginia Board of Education and the National Association of Independent Schools.